AustinmJoseph/AD-Setup/README.md

 ---

-<h2> Creating a Domain Admin and adding Client-1 as a user </h2>
+<h2> Creating a Domain Admin and adding Client-1 as a Domain user </h2>

-Now that Active Directory is installed, we are going to set up a Domain Admin and add Client-1 as a user of the domain.
+Now that Active Directory is installed, we’ll set up a Domain Admin and add Client-1 as a user of the domain.

-Go to DC-1, open Users and Computers, and navigate to myadlab.com.
-Right-click > New > Organizational Unit, and name it _EMPLOYEES.
-Repeat the process to create another Organizational Unit named _ADMINS.
+I started by going to DC-1 and opening Active Directory Users and Computers.
+Then, I navigated to myadlab.com, right-clicked on it, selected New > Organizational Unit, and named it _EMPLOYEES.
+I repeated the process to create another Organizational Unit called _ADMINS.

-Now that these folders are set up, go to the _ADMINS folder, right-click > New > User.
-You can enter any name and logon name you’d like—just make sure to remember them.
-I used Peter Parker as the name and Not_Spiderman as the logon name, change the password setting to never expires for lab purposes and leave the password as Cyberlab123!.
+With the folders set up, I went to the _ADMINS folder, right-clicked, and selected New > User.
+I entered a name and logon name—Peter Parker for the name and Not_Spiderman for the logon name.
+For lab purposes, I set the password to Cyberlab123! and changed the password setting to Password Never Expires.

-Next, we need to make Peter an admin.
-Click on Peter’s name, go to Properties > Member Of > Add, then type Domain Admins and click Check Name.
-It should refresh—make sure to click Apply, and now Peter is a Domain Admin.
+Next, I made Peter a Domain Admin.
+To do this, I clicked on Peter Parker’s name, went to Properties > Member Of > Add, then typed Domain Admins and clicked Check Name.
+Once it refreshed, I clicked Apply, making Peter a Domain Admin.

-Since Peter is now a Domain Admin, we can sign out and use Peter’s account for everything else.
+Since Peter is now a Domain Admin, I signed out of the admin account and used Peter’s account for the remaining tasks.

-Now, sign into Client-1 , open Settings, and click Rename PC (Advanced).
-Then, click Change, select Member of Domain, enter your domain name, and log in with the admin account (Peter Parker).
-The vm should welcome you into the domain, and you will need to restart it.
+I then signed into Client-1, opened Settings, and clicked on Rename this PC (Advanced).
+Next, I clicked Change, selected Member of Domain, entered the domain name, and logged in with the Peter Parker admin account.
+The VM welcomed me into the domain, and I restarted the system.

-Go back to DC-1, open Active Directory Users and Computers, and check under Computers to ensure that Client-1 is listed.
+After the restart, I returned to DC-1, opened Active Directory Users and Computers, and checked under Computers to ensure that Client-1 was listed.

-This setup was necessary to configure Active Directory for future labs that will require it.
+This setup is essential for configuring Active Directory for future labs that will require domain integration.

 ---